raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 But as we've seen, the naïve merge means we need eight tests to determine that `26` is the smallest.
 What if it was cheaper to check whether `26` is anywhere in the set `26, 27, 30, 49, 121, 169, 289, 361, 529`?

 Bob thought about Althea's revelation.
 "We could use a set!
-Checking for member ship in a set is more expensive than `===`, but once we have a lot of primes, it'll be way cheaper than doing comparisons."
+Checking for membership in a set is more expensive than `===`, but once we have a lot of primes, it'll be way cheaper than doing comparisons."

 Althea nodded and suggested Bob try coding that.